talisto/cpvc/README.md

 There is a simple index.php script in the `www` folder that will allow you to upload a `composer.json` file through a web browser.
 Just point your webserver to that folder.

+*Note: the web script is provided as a proof-of-concept and may not be suitable for public hosts.*